Aston Martin is launching Speedster and Shooting Brake versions of the Vanquish Zagato

 “There’s always an over-demand from our clients and patrons.
 We could easily fulfil demand for more cars than this, but we want Zagato to remain something very special.
 We’re creating collectibles, future concours cars.”

-Zagato boss Andrea Zagato commented: “Zagato’s relationship with Aston Martin began with my grandfather almost sixty years ago.
+Zagato boss Andrea Zagato commented: “Zagato’s relationship with Aston Martin began with my grandfather 60 sixty years ago.
 To have a creative ‘marriage‘ thrive for three generations is something as unique as the cars themselves.

-“My family name is associated with all kinds of wonderful designs, but for many enthusiasts and collectors around the world those that combine the Z of Zagato with the wings of Aston Martin are the most special.”
+“My family name is associated with all kinds of wonderful designs but, for many enthusiasts and collectors around the world, those that combine the Z of Zagato with the wings of Aston Martin are the most special.”